2Choose your program and subject area preferences

 With our common application, you may apply to multiple programs and rank your preferences.
 We match candidates with their preferenced programs whenever possible.

-Based on your written application, you may be invited to participate in a rigorous phone interview.
-During the 25-minute phone interview, you will answer questions about your past experiences and beliefs about effective teaching.
-You will also respond to classroom scenarios that are representative of the challenges that new teachers may face in a high-need school.
-The purpose of the phone interview is to further assess your fit with the program and your potential to become an effective teacher through our training model.
+Based on your written application, you may be invited to participate in a recorded interview.
+During your interview, you will respond to classroom scenarios that are representative of the challenges that teachers may face in a high-need school.

 Prior to summer training, you will build your foundational knowledge about the teaching profession through online coursework.
 You will complete four self-guided enrollment modules, which include reading, videos, guided reflection and an assessment at the end of each module.